jadebarclay/digitaltools/README.md

 {% include card.html header="About this workshop" text=aboutworkshop %}

-# About the Griffith Library Workshop Template
+# About the Bootstrap Workshop Template

 This template is derived from `workshop-template-b` by Evan Williamson.
 It is a Jekyll template for a simple workshop website, with a [Bootstrap](https://getbootstrap.com/)-based theme, designed for hosting on [GitHub Pages](https://pages.github.com/).